 White Oak Stair Tread Details

 Please Note: Because each piece of wood has its own unique character, grain and color will vary from the sample images shown.
 All stair treads are custom made to order.
-All orders revised or cancelled after going into production (approximately 2 to 3 days after order is received) will have a restocking fee of up to 50%.
+All orders revised or cancelled after going into production (within 24 hours after order is received) will have a restocking fee of up to 50%.

 Find The Perfect Look For Your Staircase Remodel

-Our white oak stair treads are available in a custom range of sizes.
+Our White Oak Stair Treads are available in a range of sizes, finishes, and stains.